Inserting one edge into a simple drawing is hard: Extending an arrangement of pseudocircles is easy

 \section{Extending an arrangement of pseudocircles is easy}

 In Section~\ref{sec:hardness} we proved that deciding whether an edge can be inserted into a pseudocircular drawing such that the result is a simple (or a pseudocircular) drawing is hard.
-In this section we focus on extending arrangements instead of drawings of graphs.
+In this section we focus on extending arrangements of pseudocircles instead of drawings of graphs.
+Recall that in such an arrangement the restriction is that two pseudocircles can cross at most twice while in a simple drawing the restriction is that two edges share at most one point.
+The main difference in extending arrangements of pseudocircles and simple pseudocircular drawings is that in the latter the crossing possibilities are more restricted: the \emph{edge parts} of two pseudocircles cannot cross twice.

 Snoeyink and Hershberger~\cite{sweeping_pseudocircles91} showed that given an arrangement $\mathcal{A}$ of pseudocircles and three points, not all three on the same pseudocircle, one can find a pseudocircle $\Phi$ through the three points such that $\mathcal{A}\cup \{\Phi\}$ is again an arrangement of pseudocircles.
 Now, given any arrangement~$\mathcal{A}$ and a pseudosegment $\sigma$ intersecting each pseudocircle in ${\cal A}$ at most twice, it is not always possible to extend $\sigma$ to a pseudocircle $\Phi_\sigma \supset \sigma$ such that ${\cal A} \cup \{\Phi_\sigma\}$ is again an arrangement of pseudocircles.
 Two examples are shown in Figures~\ref{fig:obstruction_ext_segment_a2} and~\ref{fig:obstruction_ext_segment_a1}.
-In either, any pseudocircle $\Phi_\sigma$ extending~$\sigma$ crosses one red or blue pseudocircle at least four times.
-However, we show in the following that the extension decision question can be answered in polynomial time:
+In both examples any pseudocircle $\Phi_\sigma$ extending $\sigma$ crosses one red or blue pseudocircle at least four times.
+We show in the following that the extension decision question can be answered in polynomial time:

 \begin{theorem} Given an arrangement $\mathcal{A}$ of $n$ pseudocircles and a pseudosegment~$\sigma$ intersecting each pseudocircle in ${\cal A}$ at most twice, it can be decided in time polynomial in $n$ whether there exists an extension of $\sigma$ to a pseudocircle $\Phi_\sigma$ such that that ${\cal A} \cup \{\Phi_\sigma\}$ is an arrangement of pseudocircles. \end{theorem}